EngineMachiner/tapLua/README.md

 # tapLua

-tapLua is a library I made with basic functions that I use in some of my projects based for OutFox or StepMania.
+tapLua is a library that I use in some of StepMania related projects.

 tapLua has been tested through from StepMania 5.0.12 to 5.3 / OutFox.